 However, most UV filters and protection filters in the market are made from a piece of thin glass.
 They offer little physical protection since the filter glass is easy to be broken, as discovered by users who have dropped their filters by accident.

 The PowerUV™ protection filters from Aurora Aperture are real UV filters that can truly protect.
-They are made from chemically harden glass that offers much stronger protection than normal glass.
+They are made from chemically hardening glass that offers much stronger protection than normal glass.

 We choose the Corning® Gorilla® Glass 3 for the PowerUV™ protection filter, as it is the most widely used cover glass today in smartphones and tablets.
 Chemically harden glass is a proven and matured technology, adopting it to camera lens filter is only a matter of time.

-In this impact test, a 5/8-inch steel ball weighting approximately 0.56 ounce (about 16 grams) is dropped from a height of 50 inches (about 1.27 meters) upon the surface of test target, and the test target must not be fractured.
+In this impact test, a 5/8-inch steel ball weighing approximately 0.56 ounce (about 16 grams) is dropped from a height of 50 inches (about 1.27 meters) upon the surface of the test target, and the test target must not be fractured.

 First, we gather a few traditional UV filters and put them through the drop-ball test.